Last updated 5 June 2019

 The role of the Chairman is to lead the Board and be responsible for its governance, performance and effectiveness.
 The Chairman sets the tone for the Company and ensures that the links between the Board and the executive team, as well as between the Board and the shareholders, are strong and efficient.

 Following the AIM admission in October 2017, the Group has focussed on fulfilling its corporate governance transition from a private to a public company.
 This has included applying the QCA code, establishing the new committees of the Board and achieving an appropriate balance of skills and experience to deliver Alpha’s strategic vision and objectives.
-Two new Directors were appointed to the Board: Penny Judd (Independent Non-Executive) and John Paton (Executive); and I was delighted to be appointed as Non-Executive Chairman, following two years’ serving on the Board and the decision by Tim Trotter to step down, as was disclosed at the time of the AIM admission.
+We will continue to review how we best embed the QCA principles, and develop our governance structures and processes in ways that reflect the evolving needs of the Group’s shareholders, employees, clients and wider stakeholders.

-The business model and strategy of the Group are set out in full on pp 14‒16 of the Annual Review 2018.
+The business model and strategy of the Group are set out in full on pp 20‒25 of the Annual Report 2019.
 The business model and strategy, and any amendments thereto, are developed by the Chief Executive Officer and the executive team (represented in the Alpha Global Management Board); and approved by the Board.
 The Board oversees the execution of the Group strategy by the executive team.

-The key risks to the Group’s business organisation are described on pp 20‒22 of the Annual Review 2018.
+The key risks to the Group’s business organisation are described on pp 31‒34 of the Annual Report 2019.
 The Group manages risk closely in order to limit any potential adverse effects on the implementation of its strategy, its performance and the interests of its shareholders.
-It does this by ensuring that there is a framework in place to identify and monitor risks and uncertainties, and deploying the appropriate mitigating actions (which are described alongside each risk in the Annual Review 2018).
+It does this by ensuring that there is a framework in place to identify and monitor risks and uncertainties, and deploying the appropriate mitigating actions (which are described alongside each risk in the Annual Report 2019).

 Maintaining a good, consistent engagement with shareholders is given a high priority by the Directors of the Board.
-The principal methods of communication with shareholders are the Annual Review, the Annual Report & Accounts, the interim and full-year results announcements, the Annual General Meeting and the Group’s investor website.
+The principal methods of communication with shareholders are the Annual Report & Accounts, the interim and full-year results announcements, the Annual General Meeting and the Group’s investor website.

 The Global Chief Executive Officer and the Chief Financial Officer, both Directors of the Board and members of Alpha’s executive team, meet regularly with institutional investors, and analysts who publish performance information about the Group, to ensure that its corporate objectives, strategies and operational developments are clear and understood.
-The Non-Executive Directors are available to discuss any matters that shareholders wish to raise and discuss.
-The Chief Financial Officer also acts as Company Secretary and is the main point of contact for shareholders (email@example.com).
+The Chairman and Non-Executive Directors are available to discuss any matters that shareholders wish to raise and discuss.
+The Chief Financial Officer is the main point of contact for shareholders (firstname.lastname@example.org).

-Due, in part, to AIM admission in October 2017, there has been considerable engagement with shareholders through investor roadshows and ad-hoc meetings in FY18.
-It is expected that, due to the continuing development of the business, this will extend into FY19.
+The Company’s second Annual General Meeting since its AIM admission will take place on Wednesday 4 September.
 If, and when, voting decisions are not materially in line with the Company’s expectations, the Board will seek to engage with shareholders to understand and address any issues informing those decisions.

-In line with the corporate social responsibility disclosure on pp 26‒33 of the Annual Review 2018, the Board upholds its commitment to being a socially and ethically responsible Company.
+In line with the corporate social responsibility disclosure on pp 38‒47 of the Annual Report 2019, the Board upholds its commitment to being a socially and ethically responsible Company.

 The executive team, represented in the Global Management Board, oversees the social and ethical framework, and is responsible for reviewing operational processes for managing social, environmental and ethical risk.
 In this respect, the Global Management Board reports into the Board of Directors, to ensure that any significant risks to the longer-term success of the business arising from such matters are adequately mitigated and addressed.
 The Board believes that the risk of impact to the long-term success of the Group is low, and satisfactorily managed, based upon its line of business and geographical footprint.